justcfx2u/XonStat/README.md

   - assign regions to players based on the servers they played on

 nginx is the only publicly accessible server process.
 All other processes are bound to IP 127.0.0.1.
-In this repository you can find nginx, xonstat and feeder config files for "qlstats.net" (production) and "qlstats.local" (development).
+In this repository you can find nginx, paster and feeder config files for "qlstats.net" (production) and "qlstats.local" (development).

 The production setup runs 5 feeder processes with different modules enabled, while in a local setup one feeder runs all modules.
 The nodejs "zmq" library has a limitation that it can only handle up to 342 zmq connection per process, so qlstats runs 4 feeder processes to handle more QL servers.